 Kelly over at Studio DIY might just have the happiest dining room around, thanks to vibrant pops of color and tall, white bookcases that hold a collection of vivid objects and useful items, too.
-The shelves don't take up tons of room, and they present the perfect opportunity to show off your unique style and fun personality.
+The shelving units don't take up tons of room, and they present the perfect opportunity to show off your unique style and fun personality.

-5. A classic sideboard.
+5. Embrace a classic sideboard.

-6. A sleek and modern buffet.
+6. Welcome a modern buffet.

 If your dining room storage needs require more than a few drawers, a buffet is an excellent option.
 This cabinet found in Kaeley from Kaekoo's home pops in white and looks flawless when paired with decorative items like a graphic throw pillow, potted houseplants, and a bohemian wall hanging.

-7. Lots of multi-use shelving.
+7. Incorporate different types of shelving.

 Angela from Saffron Avenue has dining room storage for days.
 The white bookcase brimming with bins and cubbies takes center stage and is punctuated by a navy-blue accent wall, proving that storage and style can go hand in hand.

-9. A swanky bar cart.
+9. Showcase a swanky bar cart.

-10. A wall filled with cabinetry.
+10. Line a wall with built-in cabinetry.